Resonant inelastic X-ray scattering in the topological semimetal FeSi: RIXS spectrum of F e S i

 The RIXS intensity at the Fe $L_3$ edge with $\pi$-polarized incident beam is shown in Fig.~\ref{fig:thy_RIXS_panel} in the incident energy-energy loss plane.
 The absence of prominent sharp inelastic features suggests a particle-hole continuum, consistent with particle-hole excitations in a partially filled band structure.

-Momentum-resolved RIXS spectra are shown in Fig.~\ref{fig:exp_RIXS} for two values of $2\theta$.
+Angular-dependent RIXS spectra are shown in Fig.~\ref{fig:exp_RIXS} for two values of $2\theta$, which allow us to examine how the spectra change as the momentum and in- and out-going x-ray polarization are varied.
+This was performed at an x-ray energy of $\hbar\omega_{\mathrm{in}} = 708.7$~eV with $\pi$ x-ray polarization in order to obtain a strong signal.
 Spectral weight from inelastic processes lies predominantly in a window of width $\sim 5$~eV.
-Within that window, all spectra have similar lineshape, featuring a peak around 2~eV that disperses to higher energies with increasing $\theta_i$ and a dispersionless shoulder above 3~eV.
+Within that window, all spectra have similar lineshape featuring a sharp onset of intensity at 1~eV, a peak around 2~eV and a shoulder above 3~eV.
 Overall inelastic intensity increases with increasing $\theta_i$ for both values of $2\theta$.
+For $2\theta = 150^\circ$, the main peak changes slightly to higher energies with increasing $\theta_{\text{i}}$, from $\sim$2~eV at $\theta_{\text{i}} = 10^\circ$ to $\sim 2.1$~eV at $\theta_{\text{i}} = 120^\circ$, while the shoulder displays no appreciable variation.
+The RIXS spectra for $2\theta = 70^\circ$ show minimal spectral shape changes with angle.
+Finally, experimental spectra also contain subdominant features close to the elastic line ($\Delta\omega < 1$~eV)---visible especially in the spectra for $2\theta = 70^\circ$---that, as discussed below, deviate from the band theory predictions.

-We use the band theory formulation of Sec.~\ref{sec:theory} and Eq.~\eqref{eq:rixs_intensity} to theoretically model the RIXS process in FeSi.
+We use the band theory formulation of Sec.~\ref{sec:theory} and Eq.~\eqref{eq:rixs_intensity} to theoretically model the RIXS process in FeSi~\footnote{The code used for our calculations is provided at \href{https://github.com/anirudhc-git/RIXS_FeSi}{https://github.com/anirudhc-git/RIXS\_FeSi}}.
 A fit of the absorption spectrum (see App.~\ref{sec:xas}) yields $\Gamma = 0.8$ eV and $E_g = 707.67$~eV, and we choose a peak broadening $\eta = 100$ meV.
 We use a $48 \times 48 \times 48$ grid of $k$ points in the Brillouin zone for the $32$-band tight binding model detailed above.